Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Background

 Let $P$ be a lattice polytope with $m$ facets, so that $P$ is given by

 where $\bu_i$ is the primitive facet normal of the facet $F_i$.
 We denote by $\Sigma$ the normal fan of $P$, and by $X$ the toric variety defined by the fan $\Sigma$.
 We assume that $X$ is smooth, so $\Sigma$ is a simplicial fan and $P$ a simple polytope.
-We consider the divisor corresponding to the polytope $P$, i.e. $D=\sum_{i=1}^m c_i D_i,$ where $D_i$ is the prime divisor corresponding to the facet $F_i$.
-Let $n-1 = \dim(P)$.
-We can compute the normalized volume of $P$ as the integral